jamesalster/QuickDataTables/readme.md

 This is done with column comparisons, where a capital letter indicates `p <0.01` and a small letter `p < 0.05`.
 For categorical variables, these are Two-Sample Z Tests, and for numeric variables, (approximate) Mann-Whitney U tests.

-Bonferroni correction is applied to significance tests, dividing the p-threshold by the number of comparisons tested.
+[Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction) is applied to significance tests by default, dividing the p-threshold by the number of comparisons tested.
+This can be toggled off.

 Significance tests will not be applied where there are less than 30 individuals.